Russian airstrike hits base in western Ukraine, kills 35

-LVIV, Ukraine (AP) — Waves of Russian missiles pounded a military training base close to Ukraine's western border with NATO member Poland, killing 35 people.
-The strike followed Russian threats to target foreign weapon shipments that are helping Ukrainian fighters defend their country against Russia's grinding invasion.
+LVIV, Ukraine (AP) — Waves of Russian missiles pounded a military training base near Ukraine's western border with NATO member Poland, killing 35 people, Ukrainian authorities said Sunday.
+The strike followed Russian threats to target foreign weapon shipments that are helping Ukrainian fighters defend their country against Russia's grinding assault.

-More than 30 Russian cruise missiles targeted the sprawling training facility that is less than 25 kilometers (15 miles) from the closest border point with Poland, according to the governor of Ukraine's western Lviv region.
-Poland is a key location for routing Western military aid to Ukraine.
+More than 30 Russian cruise missiles targeted the sprawling facility that is less than 25 kilometers (15 miles) from the closest border point with Poland, according to the governor of Ukraine's western Lviv region.
+Poland is a transit route for Western military aid to Ukraine, and the United States increased the number of America troops deployed there.

-Since Russia invaded Ukraine, Lviv had largely been spared the scale of destruction unfolding further east and become a destination for residents escaping bombarded cities and for many of the nearly 2.6 million refugees who have fled the country.
+The training base near Yavoriv appears to be the westernmost target struck during Russia's 18-day invasion.
+The facility, also known as the International Peacekeeping and Security Center, has long been used to train Ukrainian military personnel, often with instructors from the U.S. and other NATO countries.

-The training center in Yavoriv appears to be the most westward target struck so far in the 18-day invasion.
-The facility, also known as the International Peacekeeping and Security Center, has long been used to train Ukrainian military personnel, often with instructors from the United States and other NATO countries.
+The base has also hosted international NATO drills and a senior NATO official, Admiral Rob Bauer, previously hailed it as embodying "the spirit of military cooperation" between Ukraine and international forces.
+As such, the site symbolizes a longstanding Russian complaint: that the 30-member Western military alliance has expanded in Eastern Europe too close to Russian territory.

-It has also hosted international NATO drills.
-As such, the site symbolizes what has long been a Russian complaint: That the NATO alliance of 30 member countries is moving ever closer to Russia’s borders.
-Russian has demanded that Ukraine drop its ambitions to join NATO.
+One of Moscow's stated conditions for ending the hostilities in Ukraine is for the country to drop its ambitions to join NATO.

 Russian fighters also fired at the airport in the western city of Ivano-Frankivsk, which is less than 150 kilometers (94 miles) north of Romania and 250 kilometers (155 miles) from Hungary, countries that also are NATO allies.
 The airport, which includes a military airfield as well as a runway for civilian flights, also was targeted Friday.